-LG Unveils Colossal Qned Evo Promising A New Era Of Immersive Ai-Powered Entertainment
+LG UNVEILS COLOSSAL QNED EVO PROMISING A NEW ERA OF IMMERSIVE AI-POWERED ENTERTAINMENT

 LG’s 100-inch QNED evo even boasts a slim design with a depth of 49.9mm, and a Cinema Design with a tiny 4.5mm top, right, and left bezel, maximizing the immersive viewing experience, and supports a variable refresh rate (VRR) of 144Hz, Dolby Vision, and Dolby Atmos, making it not simply an ideal choice for home cinematic enjoyment, but for high-performance gaming.

-This huge screen is more than just a television; it's a statement of luxury and a gateway to an unparalleled entertainment future, boasting robust features and an expansive display – perfectly aligned with the discerning tastes and spacious environments prevalent across the Gulf – promising an unmatched viewing experience for every occasion.
+This huge screen is more than just a television; it's a statement of luxury and a gateway to an unparalleled entertainment future, boasting robust features and an expansive displa– – perfectly aligned with the discerning tastes and spacious environments prevalent across the G–lf – promising an unmatched viewing experience for every occasion.

 To find out more about the magnificent 100-inch QNED evo, and the wider evo range, please visit: